 2301 History of the United States I. History of the United States from the discovery of America to 1877.
 B

 2302 History of the United States II.
 History of the United States from 1877 to the present.
-B as world powers.
-PRE: Completion of 6 hours from HIS 1315 and HIS 1316 or HIS 2301 and HIS 2302.
-SO
+B

 2350 History of Texas.
 Political, economic, and cultural developments in Texas from earliest settlement to the present.
 B